turingaicloud/quickstart/README.md

 ## Configuration
 ### CLI Configuration
-1. Before using the tcloud CLI and submit ML jobs to TACC, you need to configure your TACC credentials.
+1. Before using the tcloud CLI to submit ML jobs, you need to configure your TACC credentials.
 You can do this by running the `tcloud config` command:
 ```
 $ tcloud config [-u/--username] MYUSERNAME
 $ tcloud config [-f/--file] MYPRIVATEFILEPATH